Chester Springs Studio at Historic Yellow Springs

+Chester Springs Studio, originally a barn used as a livery stable through the turn of this century, dates to the eighteenth century.
 In 1921, the Pennsylvania Academy of the Fine Arts converted it to a studio for use by students at its Country School.
 Known as the Small Barn Studio, it is still easily recognizable by its distinctive skylight.

 The original founders of Historic Yellow Springs hoped to foster cultural and artistic activities in the village.
 To that end, Chester Springs Studio, a new non-profit visual arts organization, was formed and Historic Yellow Springs sold them the Small Barn Studio and two acres in 1976.